rogergcc/FilmsTheMovieDbApp/README.md

 ## :mag: Insights into the app

-Application fetching Recipes
+Application fetching Movies from TMDB

-data from recipe api generate with Postman Mock Server

 ## Built With 🛠